Updated on 10/10/2018

 Emergency contact: 1669

 Ambulance services are operated by individual hospitals in Phuket.
-It is not unusual for individuals involved in accidents to be sent to an emergency ward by a private vehicle or taxi, as it is often the quicker than being sent by an ambulance.
+It is not unusual for individuals to be sent to an emergency ward by a private vehicle or taxi, as it is often the quicker than being sent by an ambulance.

 Contact: +66 (0)81 691 9185